spdx/spdx-3-model/model/SimpleLicensing/Classes/AnyLicenseInfo.md

 ## Summary

+Abstract class representing a license combination consisting of one or more licenses.

+## Description

+AnyLicenseInfo is
-Abstract class representing a license combination consisting of one or more licenses (optionally including additional text), which may be combined according to the
+an bstract class representing a license combination consisting of one or more licenses (optionally including additional text), which may be combined according to the
 [SPDX license expression syntax](../../../annexes/SPDX-license-expressions.md).

-## Description

 An AnyLicenseInfo is used by licensing properties of software artifacts.